 NCLB Transfer Notification Options

-Pending renewal of the Kentucky waiver request to the U. S. Dept. of Education for flexibility, there will be no need to use school improvement/restructuring notification forms through the 2014-2015 school year.
-If the request is not renewed, then the following section shall be in force.
+Because the Kentucky waiver request to the U. S. Dept. of Education for flexibility was granted, there will be no need to use school improvement/restructuring notification forms through the 2018-2019 school year.

 School Improvement Year 1